BinaryStudioAcademy/bsa-2019-depot/README.md

 ###Git Repository
 We are working with git server using [nodegit](https://www.nodegit.org/).
-To create a git server use a special route(/repo).
-Git server doens't need to be runned.
+To create a git server use a special route(/repo), it will execute `git --bare init`.
+Git server doesn't need to be runned.
 You can work with it as a usual git repository.

 ### Branches